zainternational/pmsusermanual/docs/operations/reservations/cancellations.md

 3. A modal appears — select a **Cancellation Reason** from the dropdown.
 4. Confirm.
 The status changes to **Cancelled** and the reservation moves to the Cancellations list.

-Cancellation reasons are configured in [Configuration → Reservation Setup → Cancellation Reasons](/docs/configuration/reservation-setup/cancellation-reasons).
+Cancellation reasons are configured in [Configuration → Reservation Setup → Cancellation Reasons](/configuration/reservation-setup/cancellation-reasons).

 :::caution
-Cancellation cannot be undone.
-If you need to reinstate a cancelled reservation, create a new one.
+Cancelling sets the reservation status to **Cancelled** and releases its room assignment.
+There is no "undo cancel" action that puts the reservation back to a bookable state.
+A user with the **Move Back Reservation** permission (`move_back_reservation`, shared with delete permissions) can delete the cancellation record from the Cancellations list, but this only removes the historical record — it does **not** automatically restore the reservation's status or room assignment.
+In practice, treat cancellation as final: create a new reservation instead of trying to reinstate a cancelled one.
 :::

 ## Cancellation Reasons